nventive/UnoApplicationTemplate/APP_README.md

 `.editorconfig`<br/>& `stylecop.json` | Configure the code formatting rules and analyzers of Visual Studio.
 `.gitignore` | Contains the git ignore rules.
 `Directory.Build.props` | Regroups build configuration that apply to all `.csproj`.
-`gitversion-config.yml` | Contains the configuration for the GitVersion tool that is used to compute the version number in the pipelines.
 `nuget.config` | Contains the configuration for NuGet packages.
 `tools/` | Offers a place to put custom tools and scripts.
 It also contains some information about the version of the template that was used to generate the project.